Revo1999/cds-vis/assignment4/README.md

 GDL data points from 1840 is at the graph hitting zero, this is due to not having any datapoints for this period at all.

 Generally it's hard to attribute the evolution in graphs to specific technology og journalistic practices, it might be a combination, though it's evident that mtcnn face detection finds more faces per page, on more percent of the scanned images have faces generally trending towards a rise for all newspapers from 1880 onward.
+Especially IMP explodes which i attribute mainly to journalistic practices for this newspaper.
+As the other two newspaper have the same conditions technologically.

 ## Limitations & possible improvements